 For example, display banners could showcase your latest environmental initiatives or promote your sustainability awards.
 The recipient will want to read the email sent, predisposing them to react to the sustainability content you’re promoting in your signature.

-Utilizing a continuous display
+Utilizing continuous display

 The content shown in email signatures is continuously displayed.
 This means it is seen frequently and often.
 More and more people will see what you are doing from a sustainability perspective as your company sends more and more emails.
 And this will only reflect positively on your business reputation.

 This is one of the best facets of the email channel, mainly when it reaches external stakeholders like customers and partners.
-Every contact, from CEO to the project manager, who sees your message will also see the content your email signature displays.
+Every contact, from the CEO to the project manager, who sees your message will also see the content your email signature displays.

 The internal stakeholder factor

-An email signature can easily incorporate internal communications without getting your users to do anything extra.
+An email signature can easily incorporate internal messages without getting your users to do anything extra.
 It’s also an excellent channel for employees located in different areas.
 By adding a small message under internal emails, such as telling employees not to print emails, you reach everyone and keep them up to date with the latest news without interrupting their work schedule.

 You don’t have to look far to see the pressure mounting on businesses to reduce carbon emissions and achieve net zero targets.
-Companies worldwide have to do all they can combat climate change and reduce their impact on the environment, while ensuring profitability and corporate social responsibility.
+Companies worldwide have to do all they can to combat climate change and reduce their impact on the environment, while ensuring profitability and corporate social responsibility.